↓

 Like list includes some different attitudes

 If you’ve followed my articles and/or listened to my podcast episodes for a while, you might be surprised at some of the songs you’d find on my like list.
-And a great example of this would be “Dead Man’s Party” … Read the rest
+And a great example of this would be “Dead Man’s Party” … The rest of the story…

 Posted in current events, music history | Tagged current events, music history